Walk Japan - Kumano Kodo Trail

 Meals Included: Dinner

-If you would like an airport transfer today, you'll need to arrive into Tokyo Haneda Airport (HND) or Tokyo Narita Airport (NRT).
-The city centre is around an hour away from Haneda Airport and an 1 hour and 30 minutes from Narita.
-For your arrival transfer you will be met in the Arrivals Hall at Tokyo Airport.
-Please look out for your name on a sign board and/or an Explore signboard.
-You will be transferred to the start hotel by public shuttle bus, which may stop at up to 2 other hotels, before dropping you at the joining hotel where you will meet the rest of the group.
+If you'd like an airport transfer today, you'll need to arrive into Tokyo Haneda Airport (HND) or Tokyo Narita Airport (NRT).
+The city centre is around an hour away from Haneda Airport and one hour and 30 minutes from Narita.
+For your arrival transfer, you'll be met in the arrivals hall at Tokyo Airport.
+Please look out for your name on a signboard and/or an Explore signboard.
+You'll be transferred to the start hotel by public shuttle bus, which may stop at up to two other hotels, before dropping you at the joining hotel where you'll meet the rest of the group.

 Day 2: Walking Tour Of Tokyo Including Less-Visited Neighbourhoods